JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 Available modes:

--`copy-ui`: Only copy UI files.
+copy-ui: Only copy UI files.

--`fix-headers`: Only replace headers.
+fix-headers: Only replace headers.

--`fix-cmake`: Only check and optionally replace CMakeLists.txt.
+fix-cmake: Only check and optionally replace CMakeLists.txt.

--`fix-actions`: Only copy and create stubs for action functions.
+fix-actions: Only copy and create stubs for action functions.

--`all` (default): Perform all actions.
+all (default): Perform all actions.

 **Viewing Help**
 Use the `-h` or `--help` option to display a list of available options and their descriptions.